Get a No Obligation Cash Offer or Home Value

 • Qualified for Oregon’s Small Estate Affidavit (estate under $275,000 total, with no more than $200,000 in real estate)

-If none of those apply, you’ll likely need to go through probate to gain legal authority to sell the home.
-Attempting to sell without probate can lead to title issues and delays during closing.
+If none of these apply to your situation, you’ll need to complete probate to gain legal authority to sell the property.
+Attempting to sell without proper probate can lead to serious title issues and delays during closing.

-💡 Tip: If you’re unsure, a local probate attorney or title company can confirm whether probate is necessary for your specific situation.
+💡 Tip: If you’re uncertain about your specific situation, a local probate attorney or title company can quickly confirm whether probate is necessary in your case.

 Q: What if the heirs disagree about selling the property?

-A: The personal representative has legal authority to manage estate assets, but disagreements among heirs can lead to delays or court intervention.
-A judge may order the sale and division of proceeds if consensus can’t be reached.
+A: While the personal representative has legal authority to manage estate assets, disagreements among heirs can cause significant delays or require court intervention.
+In contentious situations, a judge may order the sale and division of proceeds if consensus cannot be reached.

 Q: Do I have to fix the house before selling?

-A: No. Many homes in probate are sold as-is — especially if they need work.
-Selling to a cash buyer means you won’t have to spend time or money on improvements.
-But if the home is in good shape, listing it may yield more profit.
+A: No. Many probate properties are sold as-is — especially if they need significant work.
+Selling to a cash buyer like MyPropertyHelp means you won’t have to invest time or money on improvements.
+However, if the home is in good condition, listing it traditionally may yield a higher final sale price.

 Q: Do I owe taxes when selling a probate home?